dojo/framework/docs/en/resources/supplemental.md

 ### `find()`

-The `find` function takes an `ResourceFindOptions` object and returns the `ResourceFindResult` or `undefined` depending on if the item could be found.
+The `find` function takes the `template`, `ResourceFindOptions` and `initOptions` if required by the template. `find` returns the `ResourceFindResult` or `undefined` depending on if the item could be found.
 The `ResourceFindResult` contains the identified item, the index of the resource data-set, the page the item belongs to (based on the page size set in the `options` property in the `ResourceFindOptions`) and the index of the item on that page.
 If the `find` result is not already known to the `resource` store and the request is asynchronous then the `find` call will return `undefined` and invalidate the widget once the find result available.

 The `ResourceFindOptions` requires a starting index, `start`, the `ResourceOptions`, `options`, the type of search, `type` (`contains` is the default find type) and a query object for the find operation: